Iritscen/Small-scripts/Bash/README.md

 Converts all images of a given suffix to another format.

 ### [Create HTML Gallery](create_html_gallery.sh)
-Creates a directory listing of all subfolders, and a gallery of all images in each subfolder.
+Creates an HTML directory listing of all subfolders, and an HTML gallery of all images in each subfolder.

 ### [Crop Images](crop_images.sh)
 Crops a folder of images using a certain offset and size.

 ### [Resize Images](resize_images.sh)
-Resize all images of size X to size Y.
+Resizes all images of size X to size Y.

 ---